MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nc-acxcircuit-evt_acx_circuit_release_hardware.md

 ### -param ResourcesTranslated

-A handle to a framework resource-list object that identifies the translated hardware resources that the Plug and Play manager has assigned to the device.
+A handle to a WDFCMRESLIST framework resource-list object that identifies the translated hardware resources that the Plug and Play manager has assigned to the device.
+For more information about translated resources, see [Raw and Translated Resources](/windows-hardware/drivers/wdf/raw-and-translated-resources).

 ## -returns